discourse/discourse/docs/INSTALL-cloud.md

 # Start Discourse

-Bootstrapping takes between **2-8 minutes** to set up your Discourse.
-Your Discourse should be accessible in your web browser via the domain name `discourse.example.com` you entered earlier, provided you configured DNS.
+ Once bootstrapping is complete, your Discourse should be accessible in your web browser via the domain name `discourse.example.com` you entered earlier, provided you configured DNS.
 If not, you can visit the server IP directly, e.g. `http://192.168.1.1`.

 <img src="https://www.discourse.org/images/install/15/browser-discourse-installed.png">